Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Related Work

 Specifically, Few-shot learning (FSL) encompasses a training phase where a model is trained on a relatively large dataset and an adaptation phase in which the trained model is adjusted to previously unseen tasks with limited labeled samples.
 Most existing FSL tasks utilize unimodal datasets for training and testing, including popular benchmarks such as ImageNet~\citep{deng2009imagenet}, CIFAR~\citep{oreshkin2018tadam}, CUB-200-2021~\citep{wah2011caltech}, and Stanford Dogs~\citep{khosla2011novel}.
 FSL typically involves three main approaches: (i) {\bf Meta learning}~\citep{sun2019meta, ma2024cross}, or learning to learn, which optimizes model parameters across diverse learning tasks to enable rapid adaptation to new challenges; (ii) {\bf Data-centric learning}~\citep{li2020adversarial, meng2023tuning, ma2024cross}, which focuses on metric learning to compare distances between samples or expand synthetic data facing with data-scarce scenarios; (iii) {\bf Transfer learning}~\citep{tian2020rethinking, luo2023closer, zhang24metacoco} where models pre-trained on large-scale datasets are fine-tuned on few-shot tasks to improve performance to improve performance by leveraging learned representations for more efficient adaptation.

-The adaption-based methods~\citep{sun2019meta, ma2024cross} are densely connected to the model design, which attempts to directly establish a mapping function between input and prediction.
+The meta-learning methods~\citep{sun2019meta, cao2021concept, ma2024cross, fifty2024contextaware} are densely connected to the model design, which attempts to directly establish a mapping function between input and prediction. \citet{cao2021concept} separate targets as fine-grained parts to build concept learners. \citet{ma2024cross} incorporate semantic information and spatial position into a reconstruction framework to strengthen the feature alignment between seen and unseen samples.
 By rapidly updating parameters on new tasks with a small number of samples, these methods facilitate the transfer of knowledge from previously learned tasks, making them highly effective in few-shot learning scenarios.

 The data-centric methods utilize synthetic data~\citep{meng2023tuning} or metric learning~\citep{ma2024cross} to adapt data-insufficient scenarios.
 The former involves generation methods like Generative Adversarial Networks (GAN)~\citep{li2020adversarial} and auto-encoders~\citep{yan2023smae}.
 These approaches generate additional training data to enhance the model's performance, mitigating the scarcity of labeled examples and improving generalization to new tasks.
 The latter, metric learning, tries to build data connections with the thoughts of nearby neighbors, focusing on learning a distance metric that clusters similar examples together and separates dissimilar ones.
 These data-centric methods emphasize the properties of the data to enhance the model's ability to generalize from a few examples.